SarahDeLongteacher/website/intertidal_movement.md

 # resources & reparations

-In 2022, I am donating a portion of movement session proceeds to Restoring Ancestral Winds and SAALT and cooking session proceeds to Spice Kitchen Incubator and Utah Diné Bikéyah.
 To provide sessions and classes more equitably, I offer sliding scale, no-cost, and donation-based options for all sessions.

-My sliding scale costs: $5 (per class), $10 hourly -- $25 (per class), $35 hourly --  $40 (per class), $65 hourly

-Please contact me for large-scale event/workshop/retreat fee quotes.
-Please include possible dates, location(s), available resources (budget, tools, space, etc), number of participants, some of your event goals to sarah(at)sarahdelong(dot)com.
+I donate a portion of session proceeds to nonprofit organizations.

+All queries can be directed to sarah(at)sarahdelong(dot)com.

 ![me](/hihello.JPG)